 BURDETTE N. HOWE, Foreman in the Machine Shop.
 CHARLES E. PATTERSON, Foreman in the Foundry.
 LEROY HOOPER, Foreman in the Pattern Shop.
-WALTER LISTON HEAD, Assistant in Introductory Engineering Laboratory.
-HOWARD STANLEY BUSH, Assistant in the Pattern Shop.
-STEWART ARTHUR WILCOX, Assistant in the Pattern Shop.
+WALTER LISTON HEAD, Assistant in Introductory Engineering Laboratory HOWARD STANLEY BUSH, Assistant in the Pattern Shop.
 ERNEST STANLEY YAWGER, Assistant in the Pattern Shop.
 GEORGE SANDERSON, Assistant in the Foundry.
-HARRY HERRICK, Assistant in the Blacksmith Shop.
+RUDOLPH P. SCHALLOWITZ, Assistant in the Machine Shop.
+RALPH W. HODGES, Assistant in the Machine Shop.
+ROBERT F. MILLS, Assistant in the Pattern Shop.